Bond Prices Fall on WSJ Report on Draghi

-Prices of U.S. government bonds fell on Thursday for the first time in four days on renewed anxiety that major central banks are preparing to tighten the easy-money policies that have helped prop up asset prices since the financial crisis.
+Prices of U.S. government bonds fell Thursday after three days of gains, on renewed anxiety that major central banks are preparing to tighten the easy-money policies that have helped prop up asset prices since the financial crisis.

 Continue Reading Below

-The key driver for Thursday's selling was a report from The Wall Street Journal that European Central Bank President Mario Draghi is scheduled to address the Federal Reserve's Jackson Hole conference in August.
-Mr. Draghi is expected to give further signs of the ECB's growing confidence in the eurozone economy and its reduced need for monetary stimulus, the WSJ reported, citing a person familiar with the matter.
+A key driver for Thursday's selling was a report from The Wall Street Journal that European Central Bank President Mario Draghi is scheduled to address the Federal Reserve's Jackson Hole conference in August, some analysts and investors said.
+Mr. Draghi is expected to give further signs of the ECB's growing confidence in the eurozone economy and its reduced need for monetary stimulus, the Journal reported, citing a person familiar with the matter.

-The latest bond market gyration underscores bond investors are sensitive to global central bank monetary policy outlook.
-A large bond-buying program from the ECB, along with that by the Bank of Japan, has played a big role driving global bond yields to historically low levels over the past few years.
-The risk for bond investors is that the value of their bonds would fall as major central banks pivot toward less monetary stimulus.
+The latest bond-market gyration underscores investors' sensitivity to the global outlook for monetary policy.
+Large bond-buying programs from the ECB and Bank of Japan have helped drive global yields to historically low levels over the past few years.
+The risk for investors is that the value of their bonds could fall as central banks pivot toward reducing monetary stimulus.

 The yield on the benchmark 10-year U.S. Treasury note settled at 2.348%, compared with 2.325% Wednesday.
 Yields rise as bond prices fall.